Comparison of temperatures

 Greece: There are a number of products which have entry or exit limitations in Greece from outside the European Union.
 These include cultural goods, wild fauna and flora and products derived from these, vegetables and plant products, weapons and ammunition, medicines, tobacco and alcoholic beverages (please note the alcohol and cigarette allowances).
 You cannot take meat, milk or products containing them into EU countries.
 In terms of medications, only those necessary for personal use are allowed, and they must be accompanied by a copy of the prescription or medical report.

 Türkiye: The import of foreign currency is unlimited.
-As for exporting currency, a total amount of 5,000 USD or the equivalent in TRY is permitted.
-Travellers may import and export personal jewellery to a total value of 15,000 USD.
+As for exporting currency, a total amount of 5,000 USD (approx. 3,700 GBP) or the equivalent in TRY is permitted.
+Travellers may import and export personal jewellery to a total value of 15,000 USD (approx. 11,100 GBP).
 Any value higher than this must be declared when entering the country.
 Documentation is required for purchases made in Türkiye.
+In addition, the following goods may be carried per person when entering the Republic of Türkiye (does not apply to transit passengers): Personal belongings: Items for personal use, including medical items (devices) and medicines, as well as gifts up to a total value of 430 EUR (approx. 375 GBP).

 Important: If you are travelling to Great Britain from outside the UK, your personal allowances mean you can bring in a certain amount of goods without paying tax or duty.
 If you go over your allowances you must declare all your goods and pay tax and duty on all the goods in that category.
 Please inform yourself about the current customs regulations: http://www.gov.uk/bringing-goods-into-uk-personal-use/arriving-in-Great-Britain.